Martelleur/Martelleur.github.io/_posts/2019-11-12-static-site-generators.md

 ### Static site generators

 When I created this site I used static site generator for the first time, specifically I used __jekyll__.
 I am still a beginner in this field but really appreciate this as a tool for creating a static website.

+Static site generators are good to use if you want to quickly create a static site, ie a site that displays the same content.